cssr-tools/pofff/docs/text/installation.rst

 The following steps work installing the dependencies in Linux via apt-get or in macOS using brew or macports.
 While using package managers such as Anaconda, Miniforge, or Mamba might work, these are not tested.
-We will update the documentation when Python3.14 is supported (e.g., the resdata Python package is not yet available via pip install in Python 3.14).
+We will update the documentation when Python 3.14 is supported (e.g., the ert Python package is not yet available via pip install in Python 3.14).

 .. _vpofff: